 We find a similar spiritual parallel in the Scriptures.
 Psalm 76:1-2 tells us, “In Judah God is known, His name is great in Israel.
 In Salem also is His tabernacle, and His dwelling place in Zion.”
 Here we can see a greater spiritual knowledge as we are brought into the geographical center of God’s people.
 On the outside, among all the Israelites, God’s name is great.
 As the focus shifts to the most important province, we find a higher level of spiritual awareness: “in Judah God is known.”
 This is a higher spiritual level, as there are many people who know that God’s name is great, yet they do not personally know the Lord.
-Then as we narrow down the search to examine the center of the nation, we come to the capitol.
-Here in Jerusalem we find a much higher spiritual experience, for Jerusalem has God’s tabernacle, and on Mount Zion in particular is God’s dwelling place.
+Then as we narrow down the search to examine the center of the nation, we come to the capital.
+Here in Jerusalem, we find a much higher spiritual experience, for Jerusalem has God’s tabernacle, and on Mount Zion, in particular, is God’s dwelling place.

 Accordingly, Zion became synonymous with the high calling of God that was available to God’s people in the Old Testament.
 Those born in Zion were given high honor, Ps.87:1-6.
 Mount Zion was a place of joy and safety, the city of the great King, Ps.48:1-14.
 The people will see God in Zion, Ps.84:7.
 There the Lord will appear in glory, Ps.102:16.

 THE SIGNIFICANCE OF ZION IN THE CHURCH AGE

 Many of the Old Testament prophets went on to see the growing spiritual significance of Zion in the time of the Church Age.
 In Amos 9:11-12 it was prophesied that the Tabernacle of David (on Zion) was going to be rebuilt.
 The early Church leaders understood that this would be spiritually fulfilled in the Church (study Acts 15:14-17).